 Finally, see August out with a bang.
 The Edinburgh International Festival closes on 31st August with a spectacular firework display which you can watch before heading back to your cabin at Strathyre for a last glass of Pimms and a relaxing soak in the hot tub.

 Whatever you you do and wherever you go, be our guest.
-And when you book your cabin, enter code SUMMER15 for your 15% discount.
 Here’s to a fun filled August that will make 2014 a summer to remember forever -or at least for the next 11 years.